brhvucn/PSU_PaymentGateway/README.md

 This is a ASP.NET Core Web API solution with Swagger for documentation.
 The `Dockerfile` will build this solution in release mode, meaning that there are no swagger in that solution.

 It is possible to throttle the solution to limit how many requests it is able to handle.
 This is managed in the `appsettings.json` file.

+There are some limitations on this implementation.
+The first is the throttling, the second is that the payment gateway will not accept dublicate payments (cardnumber and amount) and will report an error.
+This is saved in memory, so just restart the service for the changes to take effect.